HeranGa0/Signals-and-Slots-in-100-lines-Cpp-code/README.md

 ### update3:
    a.
 Largely simply the codes.
    b.
 Add some comments.
+### update4:
+   a.
+Complete the comments for HCharactors.h and GameLayer.h.
+   b.
+Upload the InProgress file which includes HTests.h and HTests.cpp for new ideas practice.

 ### A picture of this project:
 ![Alt text](exampleCC.jpg?raw=true "Optional Title")